Anna-LenaSchubert/ScientificNetwork/content/authors/gfrischkorn/_index.md

 ---
 role: Postdoctoral researcher
+avatar_filename: gidon.jpg
 bio: His research is concerned with individual differences in cognitive abilities and the related cognitive processes such as working memory or attention.
 interests:
   - Intelligence, Working Memory, Processing Speed
   - Psychometrics